khazar08/regime-monte-carlo/README.md

 # Regime-Switching Monte Carlo Engine

-> Scenario simulation and risk quantification for equities — not price prediction.

 A Python framework that simulates the distribution of future equity price paths using Monte Carlo methods, where drift and volatility are governed by a Markov regime-switching process calibrated via a Hidden Markov Model (HMM).

 ---